Return to top

 flour for cookies in a bowl

-Step 2: In a separate bowl, beat together the butter, cream cheese, and sugar until light and fluffy.
+Prep Butter Mixture: In a separate bowl, I beat together the butter, cream cheese, and sugar until light and fluffy.

 butter and sugar mixed in a bowl

-Step 3: Add the vanilla, egg, and two to three drops of purple gel food coloring.
-Beat until well combined.
+Continue Prepping The Wet Ingredients: I add the vanilla, egg, and two to three drops of purple gel food coloring, beating until well combined.

 eggs and vanilla added to butter mixture in a bowl